 The conversation moved on to a debate on concerns around how platforms and internal systems would cope with any proposed new long-term structures.
 Platforms have no preference for weekly (never mind monthly or quarterly) trading and are also more geared to UK registered funds.
 Participants also highlighted that platforms should accommodate illiquid assets.

-- Structures are needed to prevent liquidity mismatching that can we distributed widely through platforms
+- Structures are needed to prevent liquidity mismatching that can be distributed widely through platforms.